 One of the most common WordPress eCommerce mistakes isn’t directly related to the platform itself.
 WordPress makes adding pages to your website so easy that many shop owners are tempted to create huge catalogs right away to increase their chances of profit.
 However, you must never forget that for those pages to do this they must be top-quality.
 This means they must contain excellent product images, possibly product videos, and great descriptions that are detailed, compelling, and optimized for search engines.

-This brings a cost of every page up but compromising on quality is sure to hit your chances of making a sale.
-That’s why it’s advisable to start with a small catalog and grow as you can afford to add more stellar content and move to a better hosting.
+This brings the cost of every page up but compromising on quality is sure to hit your chances of making a sale.
+That’s why it’s advisable to start with a small catalog and grow as you can afford to add more stellar content and move to better hosting.

 5. Skipping The ‘Staging Website’

 If you choose to use WooCommerce for your WordPress eCommerce website, you shouldn’t neglect the opportunity of a staging website it offers.
 For different platforms, use the solutions they support to do the same.